jfperusse-bhvr/docker-reviewboard/README.md

 ## Changes in this clone

 - Added installation of p4python
-- Added a logs media folder
+- Added a logs folder in the reviewboard docker

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in a docker container.